-The Plan s investments are stated at fair value and are invested in The Master Trust Agreement for The Timken Company Defined Contribution Plans (Master Trust), which was established for the investment of assets of the Plan and the seven other defined contribution plans sponsored by the Company.
-The Plan s trustee maintains a collective investment trust of common shares of the Company in which the Company s defined contribution plans participate on a unit basis.
+The Plan s trustee maintains a collective investment trust of Timken common shares in which the Company s defined contribution plans participate on a unit basis.
 Timken common shares are traded on a national securities exchange and participation units in The Timken Company Common Stock Fund are valued at the last reported sales price on the last business day of the plan year.
 The valuation per unit of The Timken Company Common Stock Fund was \$21.05 and \$25.94 at December 31, 2011 and 2010, respectively.